NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Added multiple tile selection to the arena editor.
 - Added continuous tile modification/selection to the arena editor.
 - Added rectangular tile modification/selection to the arena editor.
-- Added ability to round selected tile heights.
+- Added ability to round heights for selected tiles.
-- Added ability to randomize selected tile heights.
+- Added ability to randomize heights for selected tiles.
 - Added loading screen.
 - Removed height map.
 - The arena editor now shows void tile heights as "Void" rather than their actual (meaningless) value.